jmd-dk/concept/concept/docs/installation.rst

 The ``.paths`` file
 ...................
-This is simply a bash script of variable declarations, each variable storing the absolute path to some file or directory.
+This is simply a Bash script of variable declarations, each variable storing the absolute path to some file or directory.
 To install CO\ *N*\ CEPT without the use of the ``installer`` script, you must manually set these paths.